kumahq/kuma-website/docs/docs/0.3.1/documentation/README.md

 * **Data-Plane**: Kuma also bundles a data-plane implementation based on top of [Envoy](https://www.envoyproxy.io/) for convenience, in order to get up and running quickly.
 An instance of the data-plane will run alongside every instance of our services, and it will process both incoming and outgoing requests for the service.

 ::: tip
-**Multi-Mesh**: Kuma ships with multi-tenancy support since day one.
+**Multi-Tenancy**: Kuma ships with multi-tenancy support since day one.
 This means you can create and configure multiple isolated Service Meshes from **one** control-plane.
 By doing so we lower the complexity and the operational cost of supporting multiple meshes.
 [Explore Kuma's Policies](/docs/0.3.1/policies).
 :::

 Since Kuma bundles a data-plane in addition to the control-plane, we decided to call the executables `kuma-cp` and `kuma-dp` to differentiate them.
 Let's take a look at all the executables that ship with Kuma: